romitm7/cs50p-workshop-vscode/README.md

 - [ ] Try out these keyboard shortcuts:
     * `F2`: rename variable/function in all places.
     * `ctrl+p`: open a file quickly with fuzzy find.
 Type parts of a name like `bank` just `door`.
     * `ctrl+shift+p`: open command palette.
-Try out some commands like "Format Document" or "New File".
+Try out some commands like "Markdown: Open Preview", "Format Document" when you have Python file open, or "New File".
     * `ctrl+\``: toggle between editor and terminal.
     * `ctrl+/`: comment out current or with mouse selected lines.
-    * `Paste in terminal: `ctrl+v` is not working.
+    * `Paste in terminal: `ctrl+v` is **not** working.
 Instead press one of the keyboard combinations:
         * `ctrl+shift+v`
         * `shift+insert`
         * `right click mouse` in the terminal input line.